-Our Articles of Incorporation and bylaws provide that our Board of Directors shall consist of not less than three or more than nine members as determined by the Board of Directors or our shareholders from time to time.
-The Board of Directors has currently fixed the number of directors at five.
-The term of each of our directors expires at the 2016 Annual Meeting.
-We have nominated four out of five existing directors for election at the meeting to serve until the next Annual Meeting of Shareholders or until their respective successors are duly elected and qualified.
-The four director nominees are Ms. Hakimoglu, Mr. Baldwin, Mr. Hendricks and Mr. Robinson.
+Our Certificate of Incorporation and bylaws provide that our Board of Directors shall consist of not less than three or more than nine members as determined by the Board of Directors or our shareholders from time to time.
+The Board of Directors has currently fixed the number of directors at four.
+The term of each of our directors expires at the 2019 Annual Meeting.
+We have nominated current directors Ms. Hakimoglu, Mr. Hendricks, Mr. Robinson and Mr. Whaley for election at the meeting to serve until the next Annual Meeting of Shareholders or until their respective successors are duly elected and qualified.
 In the event any nominee is unable to serve, the proxies will be voted for a substitute nominee, if any, to be designated by our Board of Directors.
 The Board of Directors has no reason to believe any nominee will be unable or will decline to serve as a director.